Windows 11 homepage

 Multiple Desktops

-Within Windows 11, you’ll be able to set up and switch between different desktop layouts.
+Within Windows 11, you’ll be able to set up and switch between different desktops.
 This could include one for home and one for business.
 Different desktops will not only show different apps but different themes can also be applied.

 Android Apps via Amazon App Store